-Recruitment is a process which starts from getting an applicant interested enough in a job and in a particular organization to write an application, and the process stops when his application has been received in the organization.
-Recruitment is the salesmanship which organizations do for themselves and the various jobs they have for filling".
+In its conceptual and restricted sense, however, recruitment is n rocess which starts from getting an applicant interested enough in a job and in a particular organization to write an application, and the process stops when his application has been received in the organization.

+Omale continued the definition of recruitment by adding that "Thus, recruitment is the salesmanship which organizations do for themselves and the various jobs they have for filling".

 This definition of recruitment is contained in what G. A Cole, in his book on Personnel Management: Theory and Practice says about recruitment.
 He said, "The principal purpose of recruitment activities is to attract sufficient and suitable potential employees to apply for vacancies in the organization".
 He thereafter distinguished this process from the very next step to recruitment i.e. selection, by saying, "The principal purpose of selection activities, by comparison, is to identify the most suitable applicants and persuade them to accept a position in the organization".

-O. Glenn Stahl sums it all up when he says: "The goal of recruiting activities is the production of an adequate number of qualified applicants for employment.
+O. Glenn Stahl sums it all up when he says: "The goal of recruiting activities the production of an adequate number of qualified applicants for employment.
 Recruitment ends with an application.
-We shall conclude this issue of definition by giving you what Omale says in contrasting it with what happens in the Nigerian Public service.
-He said: The civil service hardly sees recruitment in its proper perspective.
-In the civil service; recruitment is tantamount to employment, i.e. all that it takes to get an applicant interested in a job in the organization, through examining or interviewing him, to issuing him a letter of appointment.
-The misunderstanding of the concept of recruitment in the civil service might be one of the reasons why the recruitment process is not given the attention it deserves.